na-na-hi/renget/archive/scalylit.md

 > **CA 5/5**
 > Dragons live in a stereotypically utopic, primitive society with a chieftan and tend to avoid humans. (also so far the only species that can wield magic).
 > **PS 4/5**
-‪
+‎
+**Dragons of Etra** (2021-2022) by Chester Young Fantasy (xenofiction)
+A Wings of Fire-esque novel in which most dragons have an element and those that don't are superstitiously seen as bad omens, usually murdered upon hatching, save for the main protagonist who is able to survive until adulthood.
+The first book hits all of the standard cliches of a typical rogue/assassin fantasy and the series as a whole seems to be attempting to achieve a world record of cramming as many dragon tropes as possible in the entirety of 2 books.
+**Dragons of Etra Book 1: The Forgotten Element**
+*no ISBN, e-book only*
+> **DC 4.75/5**
+> ~~Humans are basically treated as mythological creatures that don't exist.~~ They do in the second book.
+3.75/5
+> **CA 5/5**
+> See above.
+Wyvern-riding and mental bonding exists in the second novel, however.
+> **PS 2/5**
+> Dragons have their own deities and such but at a certain point, you're going to think you're reading about humans in big scaly costumes dealing with human socioeconomic issues in a typical medieval monarchy (with thieves guilds).
+Its not like the author doesn't try, as the novel does briefly detail worldbuilding like weapon attachments on wings and in one instance, vertical city sprawl (also minor differences in linguistics and thought) but it sort of does run into the same pitfalls as Wings of Fire.
+Despite its flaws, the author does have a passion for rider (bonding) and dragon pov stories, and even keeps his own list of dragon literature on his website.
+‎
+**Fire of the Phoenix** (2021) by Azariah Jade
+Fantasy (xenofiction)
+A coming of age story that begins when a terrible calamity falls upon a hatchling's clan, forcing him into exile with the burden of a horrible curse.
+In terms of pacing, the latter half of the story is a bit rushed with a rather cliche ending.
+**ISBN-13** 979-8452680505
+> **DC 3.75/5**
+> This product may contain humans.
+> **CA 4/5**
+> **PS 3/5**
+> The "curse" and its source acts as the main antagonist of the story, with humans playing a relatively minor role.
+More focus is given to the different customs between dragon clans and their way of life.
+‎
 **Mating Flight: A Non-Romance of Dragons** (2015) by Bard Bloom Fantasy (xenofiction)
 Pretty strange book but quite fun to read.
 The author clearly had fun writing it too.
 Its a comedy about a set of misfit young dragons who go on a interdimensional trip to fight over who will marry who.
 Can be a bit of a difficult read at times, deliberately so.
 Had to refer to a dictionary several times.
 The dragons are presented as quite alien in their thinking in their thinking and society but in a pretty understandable way?
 Also unbelievably powerful.
 Some anons might not like how they are presented as not being wise paragons of virtue, but very amoral from a human standpoint and the flaws in their society are pretty clear to see.
-But if that doesn't bother you then then book is absurd , witty and explores some interesting themes.
+But if that doesn't bother you then then book is absurd, witty and explores some interesting themes.
 The book doesn't really have an ending its sequel is clearly meant to be read as one book.
 **ISBN-13** 978-1514840528
 > **DC 4.5/5**
 > Dragons are the central focus of the book, non dragons exist but as clear inferiors to the dragons or side characters.
 No humans.